xdevplatform/Gnip-Trend-Detection/README.md

 The work is divided into three basic tasks:

-* Bin size choice - The original data is filtered for a specific counter name, and collected into larger, even-sized bins, sized to the user's wish.
+* **Series selection and bin size choice** - The original data is filtered for a specific counter name, and collected into larger, evenly-sized bins, sized to the user's wish.
 This is performed by `trend_rebin.py`.
-* Analysis - Each data point is analyzed according to a model implemented in the `gnip_trend_detection/models.py` file.
+* **Trend Analysis** - Each data point is analyzed according to a model implemented in the `gnip_trend_detection/models.py` file.
 Models return a figure-of-merit for each point.
 This is performed by `trend_analysis.py`.
-* Plotting - The original time series is plotted and overlaid with a plot of the *eta* values.
+* **Plotting** - The original time series is plotted and overlaid with a plot of the *eta* values.
 This is performed by `trend_plot.py`.

 ## Installation